natevw/simplify-user-agent/README.md

 Please be careful to include `simplify-ua.js` **before** `check-ua.js` when you do use both files together.

-When library package is used as a CommonJS package, the functions are available as exports e.g.:
+When this library is used as a CommonJS package, the functions are available as exports e.g.:

 ```
 var compareVersions = require('simplify-user-agent').compareVersions;